-How to Get Rid of and Kill Spider Mites Naturally
+How to Get Rid of Spider Mites on Plants Naturally

 When spider mites are found early, preventing an infestation is simple.
-All the methods below are good options for getting rid of and killing spider mites.
+All the methods below are good options for getting rid of spider mites on plants naturally.

-- Trifecta Crop Control to kill spider mites
+- Trifecta Crop Control to get rid of spider mites on plants

 - Diatomaceous earth (for outdoor application only)